NKWBTB/autoscholar/README.md

 ## Setup
 ### Install menotexport

-First, you need to get menotexport installed.
+First, you need to download menotexport

 Open terminal and move to your workspace

-Type `git init` followed by `git clone https://github.com/Xunius/Menotexport.git`
+Type `git clone https://github.com/Xunius/Menotexport.git` to download menotexport

 For more information about the installation of menotexport please follow this link: https://github.com/Xunius/Menotexport

-### Update files
+### Install autoscholar

-Open Menotexport folder and remove file `menotexport.py`

-Copy the following files into `Menotexport` folder and replace with the original files

-- `extract.py`
-- `word_count.py`

-Copy the folowing files from `autoscholar/lib` into the sub folder `Menotexport/lib` and replace with the original files

-- `exportannotation.py`
-- `exportpdf.py`
-- `get_highlighted_text.py`
-- `menotexport.py`
+Second, you need to download autoscholar

+Type `https://github.com/forrestbao/autoscholar.git` to download autoscholar

+Then, copy the `lib` folder from `menotexport` into `autoscholar` and we are now all set

 ## Usage
 You can use autoscholar to extract highlights from Mendeley Desktop and then computer the word frequency